JanusGraph Storage Backend Architecture & Configuration

 Core Architecture & Consistency Boundaries

 JanusGraph operates as a distributed graph engine that translates Gremlin traversals into discrete storage and index operations.
-The architecture consists of three primary layers:
+It owns no persistence of its own — it is a coordination and query-planning layer bolted onto pluggable backends.
+The architecture consists of three primary tiers, each with a distinct responsibility and a distinct failure mode:

 Production Storage Backend Configuration

-Storage backend tuning requires explicit control over partitioning, consistency levels, and connection lifecycle.
-The following janusgraph.properties block represents a hardened baseline for CQL deployments targeting high-throughput ingestion and low-latency traversals:
+Storage backend tuning requires explicit control over partitioning, consistency levels, compaction, and connection lifecycle.
+Default janusgraph.properties values target a demo, not a production cluster.
+The following block is a hardened baseline for CQL deployments carrying high-throughput ingestion alongside low-latency traversals; every non-default value is justified below it.

 # Storage Backend